lijie-jiang/vxworks7-layer-for-boost/README.md

 --with-test -q -d2
 ```

-It is recommended you simply build the BOOST layer for incremental builds.
+As a best practice, simply build the BOOST layer for incremental builds.
 ```
 $ vxprj vsb build BOOST
 ```